 Also called Flavian Amphitheater, this is one of the icons that you should see at least once in your life.
-Your trip to Rome won’t be complete without seeing it.
+Your trip to Rome won’t be complete without getting tickets to the Colosseum and seeing it.
 During the ancient times, it used to be the venue of gladiatorial shows with seats that are arranged based on class.
 Those who are from the upper echelon of the society are seated at the front.
 Despite being damaged by earthquakes in the past, it remains to be one of the most beautiful landmarks in the country.

 The Alhambra, Granada